-This included teaming up with tech-savvy seventy-two-year-old grandmother, Toni Fine, who reviewed this season’s gifts to create the Approved by Customers tech wishlist of 2016.
+This included teaming up with tech-savvy seventy-two-year-old grandmother, Toni Fine.

 Top five gadgets for beauty addicts

-Toni, along with her son Jeremy and grandson Louis, family put the most sought after gifts through their paces, with their findings captured on film for the Amazon.co.uk Christmas Gift Guide.
-The result is a definitive list of some of the best presents this festive season, including the Amazon Echo, HUBSAN H107 Quadcopter, and Fire TV Stick, amongst others.
+Toni, along with her son Jeremy and grandson Louis, family put some sought after gifts through their paces on behalf of the Amazon.co.uk Christmas Gift Guide.
+The result is a definitive list of some of the best presents this festive season, including the Amazon Echo and Fire TV Stick, amongst others.